 How to Make Buttermilk

-Buttermilk is versatile - it can help tenderize a cake or add a fresh zing to a smoothie.
-But it's not an ingredient we usually have on hand.
-Don’t drop everything and race to the grocery store when you can make your own with just two very common ingredients.
+Buttermilk is not an ingredient we usually have on hand.
+But don’t drop everything and race to the grocery store when you can make your own substitute with two very common ingredients.

 All you need is whole or 2-percent milk and fresh lemon juice or white distilled vinegar.

 Pour the milk into a liquid measuring cup.

 BUY IT: Pyrex 2-Cup Measuring Cup: Amazon, $5.99

 For every 1 cup of milk, stir in 1 tablespoon lemon juice or vinegar.
 Let the mixture stand for 10 minutes.